jrf-systems/nginx-config-editor/readme.md

 ### 9/4/19 Update ###
 - I recently finished pushing some commits that addressed a couple issues raised
 - I added an edit config button.
-This just loads the config.json for Nginx Config Editor, and changes take place in real time
+This just loads the config.json for Nginx Config Editor
 - I fixed a few bugs

 ### 3/27/19 Update ###